Ale1/Splashdown/README.md

 Any splashdown file that is set to `ACTIVE` will regenerate when unity is building.
 This means the latest values from dynamic options will be used, as well as adding the splash and/or logo to your Player Settings.
 If you dont desire this behaviour, simply leave the splashdown files in `INACTIVE` state.
-If you always want full manual control, simply drag-and-drop the generated sprite as needed to your Player Settings.

 ## (6) Add Splashdown to your build pipeline through CLI